burnpiro/erdem.pl/content/posts/2020/2020-07-dengai/dengai.md

 <figure class="image">
   <img src="./sj-corr-total.png" alt="sj correlation to target">
-  <figcaption>Correlation to target value for <b>sj</b> city</figcaption>
+  <figcaption>Correlation to the target value for <b>sj</b> city</figcaption>
 </figure>

-Usually when picking a features to our model we're choosing features which have the **highest absolute correlation** value with our target.
+Usually, when picking features to our model we're choosing features that have the **highest absolute correlation** value with our target.
 It's up to you to decide how many features you choose, you might even choose all of them but that's usually not the best idea.

 #### Target value distribution

-It is also important to look on how target values are distributes within our dataset.
-We can easly do that using pandas:
+It is also important to look at how target values are distributed within our dataset.
+We can easily do that using pandas:

 ```python
 sj_train_y = sj_train.pop(LABEL_COLUMN)